smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 #### Percent Error of Allowable Axial Stress
 ![real_a3_w4](real_a3_w4.png)
 The hand-calculated allowable tensile stress with respect to the 300 lbs of load results in 20 ksi, and the allowable Von Mises stress calculated (CAD) from the SolidWorks FEA software results in 20.42 ksi.
 The comparison between these two parameters gives us an error of 2.10%.
-The error shows the close values of the elongation formula to the 3D solid elements due to the solid bar being more accurately used with the elongation formula.
+The error shows the close values of the elongation formula to the 3D solid elements due to the solid bar being more accurately used with the elongation formula rather than the FEA.

 #### Percent Error of FOS Map
 !![real_a3_w5](real_a3_w5.png)